PythonAberdeen/user_group/README.md

 Test your decrpyption: [`CYPHER1.txt`](/2020-01/level3/CYPHER1.txt) was encoded with the key `4`, check that is decodes.

-Try encrypting a large block or text, several paragraphs and saving it [in the GitHub](/2020-01/level3/).
+Try encrypting a large block or text, several paragraphs and saving it [in the GitHub](/2020-01/level3/) (give the file a unique name to avoid collisions).

 ### Ideas for Enhancment